Kong/kongponents/docs/contributing/getting-started.md

     ```

 1) **Add to sidebar**
-Although the `kpm create` command will create a file in the docs directory it does not import the component into VuePress nor does it add it to the sidebar.
+Although the `node cli create` command will create a file in the docs directory it does not import the component into VuePress nor does it add it to the sidebar.

     - In `/docs/.vuepress/enhanceApp.js` import & use the component